 Expanded Slot Satellite.
 An operational satellite occupying a defined-as-expandable orbital slot in its expanded configuration.
-There can be up to 6 expanded satellites at any one time.
+There can be up to 12 expanded satellites at any one time.

 Full Operational Capability (FOC).
 Full Operational Capability (FOC) was achieved on 27 April 1995 when the GPS satellite constellation met all of its specified requirements.
 The DoD formally announced the achievement of FOC to the public on 17 July 1995.
+For SPS users, the 1995 FOC was limited to just the C/A-code signal.
+As of the date of this 5th Edition of the SPS PS, there are no FOCs declared for any of the other SPS signals.